Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Modeling unresolved turbulence

 where $\ce \equiv 2\sqrt{2} \,\ceprime$ is an order-of-unity constant that needs to be calibrated.\footnote{This notation follows our implementation in the ART code, where the numerical factor $2\sqrt{2}$ is absorbed into the parameter $\ce$.} In our simple SLES model, this is the only tunable parameter that we calibrate against a high-resolution turbulent box simulation in Section~\ref{sec:turb:calib}.

-The same term enters the equation for thermal energy (which is analogous to Equation~(\ref{eq:eturb})) but with the positive sign, implying that the dissipated subgrid turbulence appears as heat which is then subject to radiative losses.
-The amount of dissipated subgrid turbulence, $\Delta \eturb$, during a timestep, $\tau$, is calculated from the analytic solution of $d \eturb / d t = - \epsilon$:
+The same term enters the equation for thermal energy (which is analogous to Equation~(\ref{eq:eturb})) but with a positive sign, implying that the dissipated subgrid turbulence appears as heat, which is then subject to radiative losses.
+The amount of dissipated subgrid turbulence, $\Delta \eturb$, during a time step, $\tau$, is calculated from the analytic solution of $d \eturb / d t = - \epsilon$: